Mad To Be Normal (15)

 When Michael meets Ana, their shared Armenian heritage sparks an attraction that explodes into a romantic rivalry between the two men.
 As the Turks form an alliance with Germany and the Empire turns violently against its own ethnic minorities, their conflicting passions must be deferred while they join forces to survive even as events threaten to overwhelm them.

 The one promise that must be kept is to live on and tell the story.

 Dir.
 Argyris Papadimitropoulos, Greece/Germany, 2016, 104 mins, Subtitles

 Cast: Makis Papadimitriou, Elli Tringou, Dimi Hart

-SUNTAN, a coming of ‘middle-age’ film set on a hedonistic Greek Island set for release in selected cinemas in the UK & Ireland from 28 April 2017.
+SUNTAN, a coming of ‘middle-age’ film set on a hedonistic Greek Island.

 A middle-aged doctor becomes obsessed with a young tourist when she lets him tag along with her group of hard partying friends. on a hedonistic Greek Island.

 For further details about where SUNTAN will be screening, check out the news page on Eureka Entertainment’s news pages